thanhtantran/rkllama/documentation/api/ollama-compatibility.md

 ## Limitations

+- Only core endpoints (`/api/chat` and `/api/generate`) are fully implemented
+- Pull and Create endpoints have basic implementations
 - Embeddings API is not currently implemented
-- Some advanced Ollama formatting features are not supported
+- Some advanced Ollama formatting features are not yet supported
-- Client compatibility has not been extensively tested
+- Not all Ollama clients have been tested for compatibility
-- Full OpenAI compatibility is still in development
+- OpenAI API compatibility is still in development

 ## Troubleshooting Tips